VasilGVasilev/softuni-React/softuniReact/04. Components-Workshop/NB.md

 <Fragment></Fragment> - does not show up on official HTML, but does play the role of wrapping element in a component's return see UserItem.js
     in new versions of React <></> is a fragment without importing it excplicitly

-userServices.getAll() Why resolve it with then? - async function's return is alwaus wrapped in a promise:
+userServices.getAll() Why resolve it with then? - async function's return is always wrapped in a promise:

     Even though you returned a number, the value is automatically wrapped in a promise, so we call `then` on it to access the returned value.